 Thus, you can have one single seed with multiple passphrases to create multiple different wallets.
 Each wallet would be designated by a different passphrase.

-Generally, new wallets will default to generating a standard BIP39 seed (without a passphrase).
+Generally, new wallets will default to generating a standard BIP39 seed phrase (without a passphrase).
 Then you will have to activate the passphrase setting which will create a new zero balance wallet.

 You will have to send your funds to the new wallet with the passphrase.